cdown/chrisdown.name/_posts/2016-03-03-virtualbox-modules-not-loading-after-upgrading-arch-linux-to-443.md

 title: VirtualBox modules not loading in Arch Linux after upgrade to Linux 4.4.3
 ---

+**UPDATE:** Due to this debacle, Arch has actually now totally removed the virtualbox-modules package (and its virtualbox-guest-modules subpackage) and replaced it with [virtualbox-guest-dkms][], which builds at install time and on kernel upgrades using [DKMS][] instead of using pregenerated modules.
+This should hopefully avoid things like this happening again.

+---

 I just saw this on two of my machines after upgrading to 4.4.3.
 Since many people load these modules by default on system start, you'll likely get dropped into an emergency shell. :-(